dearnightshade/dearnightshade/README.md

 Dot/Furen/Icarus!!
-THIS IS A HHUUUGGGE WIP
+THIS IS A HHUUUGGGE WIP - remaking with itrapped because i love him very much ok...

 please do not copy or take heavy inspo off of my ponies.
 I don't own pixels, but I do spend a lot of time on them !!